 There are a number of avenues provided for commuter students to become fully engaged with the campus community.
-Commuter students have access to all residence hall lobbies and parlors including the 24-hour parlor in Spangenberg Hall, the 24-hour student lounge in the library, and the gymnasium.
+Commuter students have access to Munro Parlor, Spange Parlor, and Memorial Underground, the 24-hour study lounge in the library, and Lahue Athletic Center.
 Spaces are provided in the Mann Student Center for commuter students to reserve lockers to secure their belongings throughout the course of the day.
-Student Development also coordinates limited shuttle service to the Wollaston T Station that commuter students can utilize.
-Lockers are available for commuter students free of charge.
-Students must register for a locker through the Student Development Office.
+Students must register for a locker free of charge through the Student Development Office.
 Commuter students can also engage in campus dining facilities by utilizing Cub Cash or selecting a Commuter Meal Plan.
-Questions and concerns regarding commuter services can be directed to Robert Benjamin, Assistant Vice President and Dean of Students.
+Questions and concerns regarding commuter services can be directed to Robert Benjamin, Vice President for Multicultural Affairs.